yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ## Overview Of The Masternode Setup ##

 This is a guide for setting up a Bitcoin Green Cold VPS Masternode using a Raspberry Pi3 to host the cold wallet & a Vultr Ubuntu 16.04 VPS to act as the public facing MN server.
+I decided to try this approach as I wanted to be able to keep my cold wallet open 24/7 so that it could earn staking rewards on top of the masternode rewards.

+To do this on my personal laptop wouldn't work, and as there was a Pi wallet released for BITG, I decided to see how it would work.

-The setup builds on top of the excellent Bitcoin Green cold wallet setup guide & masternode setup script provided by XeZZoR which you can get here https://goo.gl/S7fKdP
+The setup builds on top of the Bitcoin Green cold wallet setup guide & masternode setup script provided by XeZZoR which you can get here https://goo.gl/S7fKdP

 I have just setup the cold wallet on the Pi instead of my personal laptop.
 The VPS masternode server setup is exactly the same as XeZZoR's guide, so if you are familiar with that, this should be quite easy to follow.

+Using the Pi for this does come with some added things to take care of.
+It runs off an SD card, and these are known to fail more regularly than your standard HDD, so backups are VERY IMPORTANT!

+We also need to do some basic security to the Pi.
+Mine run behind my home routers firewall, but I do secure them by running some standard security instructions.

 This setup has 2 benefits with regards to running the masternode: